ednilsonlomazi/seqreppy/README.md

 ## Description
 Seqreppy is a Python library for numerical representations of genomic sequences.

+## Installation

 ## Usage
-First of all, make sure that your main Python program is in the same directory (folder) as Seqreppy, after the clone step performed previously.
-I wrote below a simple code that resumed the Seqreppy core functionalities:
+I wrote bellow some code examplifying the functionalities of Seqreppy

 ```
 from seqreppy.sp import sp # Core Functionalities